dymodi/dymodi.github.io/Toolbox/Python-Packaging.md

 ## Python Packaging

-Official and detailed guide can be found [here](https://python-packaging.readthedocs.io/en/latest/) and [here](https://packaging.python.org/tutorials/packaging-projects/).
+Official and detailed guide can be found [here](https://python-packaging.readthedocs.io/en/latest/) and [here](https://packaging.python.org/tutorials/packaging-projects/), and a sample can be found [here](https://github.com/pypa/sampleproject).

 A simple guide is: